Victornguli/Final_year_project/README.md

-# Student Project Management System
+# Final Year Project Coordination tool
-This is my final year project for a Computer Science degree aimed at improving final year project supervision and management in Chuka University
+Targeted for final year software project coordination especially between students and suervisors.
+Dynamic and interactive presentation of the project schedule and milestone/deliverable breakdowns is provided through a Gantt chart.